top of page

 Oxygen Dubai UAE

-‘Oxygen’ is the latest luxury resort in Dubai to attract international attention and investment.
-The project, by developer Damac focuses on a new way of living, connecting sustainably managed natural systems and processes with absolute luxury.
+‘Oxygen’ is the latest sustainable resort in Dubai to attract international attention and investment.
+The project, by developer Damac focuses on a new way of living, creating a sustainably managed natural system linked to environmental processes such as water conservation and on-site energy creation.
 Centred around a championship golf course the development comprises a mixed-use masterplan of retail, residential, leisure, and hotel facilities.
-Plincke won the commission as concept landscape architects and urban designers via an invited competition.
+Plincke won the commission as concept landscape architects and environmental planners via an invited competition.
 We were selected to develop the concept on the basis of our experience of holistic largescale, green-blue infrastructure solutions to maximise the sustainability of complex, urban development.

 Hosvan Green City Concept, Baku, Azerbaijan

 As part of an international competition, Plincke worked with the Berlin studio of EWA Architects to create a new sustainable city masterplan in Baku, the Capital and largest city of Azerbaijan.
-As lead landscape architects and urban designers, we developed the commercial and residential new town, which is connected to the existing infrastructure of the region and in the future will form part of a much larger expansion of the development.
-We sought to define a green-livable city concept, that could be applied to this site but also set a development exemplar for the wider region, based upon environmental repair and enhancement to provide a sustainable and commercially viable strategy to tackle the regions environmental degradation.
+As lead landscape architects and environmental planners, we developed the green-blue infrastructure solution for the commercial and residential new town.
+We explored a green-livable city concept, that could be applied to this site but also set a development exemplar for the wider region, based upon environmental repair and enhancement to provide a sustainable and commercially viable strategy to tackle the regions environmental degradation.

 Angkor Wat Temple Complex, Cambodia